RootAccessHackerspace/security-twats/README.md

 - `YourWiFiPassword`: Your WiFi password
 - `YourPushoverUserKey`: Your Pushover user key (obtained from Pushover account)
 - `YourPushoverAPIToken`: Your Pushover API token (create an application at Pushover)
+- `DeviceName`: Optional name for your device (used in notifications and web interface)

 ### Pushover Setup